cfpb/hmda-platform/Documents/API.md

 `/institutions/<institutionId>/filings/<period>/submissions/<submissionId>/edits/<syntactical|validity|quality|macro>`

-`GET` - List of edits of a specific type, for a given submission
+`GET` - Returns a list of edits of a specific type, for a given submission

 By default, results are grouped by named edit.